Raspberry Pi SH1106

 Using OpenCV and luma.oled to display video on the OLED display

-I used the cv2 library to read frames from a dog video I downloaded from:
+I used the cv2 library (OpenCV) to read frames from a dog video I downloaded from:

 https://pixabay.com/videos/puppy-dog-playful-beach-sand-play-4740/

-Then I updated the code to send image captured by the webcam to the OLED display.
+I then updated the code to send images captured by the webcam to the OLED display.

 Dog video